-Descriptions of a nuclear war are written of several times in the scriptures.
-The quotes in this blog are taken from the King James Version (KJV) of the Holy Bible.
-Some bible passages can tax your brain trying to understand them but after years of reading they become clearer.
+The scriptures give a reference to a nuclear war several times.
+I take the quotes in this story from the King James Version (KJV) of the Holy Bible.
+Some bible passages can tax your brain trying to understand them.
+But they become clearer after years of reading and studying them.

 The first reference I’ll talk about is in the book of Zechariah.
 This describes the “end times” when the Jews are back in their homeland.